 IEA Wind Task 36: Forecasting for Wind Power.
 An Overview.

 30 min talk by Operating Agent Gregor Giebel (DTU Wind Energy) and co-Operating Agent Will Shaw (PNNL), followed by 30 min opportunity for questions.

-IEA Wind Task 36 is distributed into three pillars, WP1 for a collaboration on improvements in meteorology, WP2 for power forecasting, benchmarking and trials, and WP3 for the best practice in the use of the (probabilistic) forecasts.
-Here, we discuss the information portal and how to collaborate for phase II of the Task, running 2019-2021.
+IEA Wind Task 36 is distributed into three pillars, WP1 for a collaboration on improvements in meteorology, WP2 for power forecasting, benchmarking, and trials, and WP3 for the best practice in the use of the (probabilistic) forecasts.
+Here, we discuss the information portal and how to collaborate for phase II of the Task, running from 2019-2021.